 The EcoBrush came in handy during testing for giving upholstery and stairs a once over, according to our vacuum expert Jen.
 Another standout feature is the impressive suction that works well on carpet and hard floors, part in thanks to the universal floorhead.

 Our reviewer Linda was the perfect candidate to try out the Henry Allergy vac.
 Her busy family home has three dogs and a family member who suffers from allergies.
-In her testing quest, she discovered that the HEPA filter at work here is good for keeping dust at bay and that the large capacity and bagged design mean you're more likely to keep allergens out of social spaces.
-In terms of performance, Linda found that the Henry Pet aced the tests she set out for it, whether that was taking care of spilt flour or getting behind her radiators to banish dust.
+She discovered that the filter at work here is good for keeping dust at bay and that the large capacity and bagged design mean you're more likely to keep allergens out of social spaces.
+Linda found that the Henry Pet took care of spilt flour and, was able to reach behind her radiators.

 The Henry Pet faltered slightly when it came to its floorheads.
-Linda found them to be lacking the sophistication of other vacs she has tested, with no motorised head or LED light to really manage dust and debris.
+Linda found them to be lacking the sophistication of other vacs she has tested, with no motorised head or LED light to manage dust and debris.
 She also found that, like the Henry HVR160, cleaning the stairs is not simple due to the hefty design.
-She had to attempt to keep the vac in place with one leg after wedging it onto a stair as she cleaned.
+She attempted to keep the vac in place with one leg after wedging it onto a stair as she cleaned.

-The Henry Eco is one of the newest kids on the block.
-It will save you money on rising energy bills, whilst being perfect for tidying up all kinds of messes.
-Linda, our reviewer, tested this vacuum whilst renovating, and it managed to keep up with the dust and debris just fine, whilst using less of her precious electricity.
+The Henry eco will save you money on rising energy bills, whilst being perfect for tidying up all kinds of messes.
+Linda tested this vacuum whilst renovating, and it managed to keep up with the dust and debris and cost approximately 14 pence per hour to use.